Jairus04/Godot_4.0_Horror_Character_Controller/README.md

 A Simple character Controller for Horror Games

-note : this project is under development and expect to see some spaghetti
+note : this project is under development and expect to see some spaghetti code 😅